-You already know that LeafScore is the place for green, but today I want to shine a spotlight on 9 fantastic green and black-owned businesses to support in 2022 and beyond.
-You can read about our unique research process here.
+You already know that LeafScore is the place for green, but today I want to shine a spotlight on 9 fantastic green and black-owned businesses to support in 2023 and beyond.

 Table of Contents